peterthiemann/uniqueness/kindly/popl20-rebuttal.md

 ## Modules

-Affe's usage of subsumption also interacts with type abstraction and modules For instance, the `File.t` type presented in Figure 1a could be implemented as a file descriptor (i.e., an integer), which is unrestricted.
+Affe's usage of subsumption also interacts with type abstraction and modules For instance, the `File.t` type presented in Section 1 could be implemented as a file descriptor (i.e., an integer), which is unrestricted.
 Subsumption then allow the unrestricted type to be exposed as affine.
 Such mechanism allow programmers to implement their own primitives on